FNNDSC/runj/README.md

 ## Abstract

-The accepted method for irunning underlying system or shell commands via python is using the `subprocess` module and specifically the `Popen()` function.
-While this method exposes considerable flexibility, it can be complex, especially if the requirement is simply to run a shell command from a python module and capture its output.
+The accepted method for running underlying system or shell commands via python is using the `subprocess` module and specifically the `Popen()` function.
+While this method exposes considerable flexibility, it can be complex, requiring some tedious boilerplate for capturing `stdout` and `stderr`, return values, etc. Moreover, depending on context (foreground vs background for example), some of the `Popen()` semantics and supporting boilerplate differ.

+If the need is simply to have a straightforward pythonic way to just call a CLI string on the underlying system that uses `Popen()`, can handle real time `stdout` echoing, can easily background tasks, does `stderr` capturing, etc, `runj` can help.

-`runj` addresses this need.
-Using the `RunJ()` class from the `runj` module provides a much simpler API than the `subprocess.Popen()` approach.
+`runj` offers a same-named script, and a `RunJ()` class.
+Using the `RunJ()` class provides a much simpler and cleaner API compared to `Popen()` and boilerplate.
 Additionally, the `runj` script can run CLI commands and return a JSON formatted result by default.

 ## Installation